iliakan/javascript-book/en/01-basics/02-first-steps/06-operators-and-constructs/03-loops-and-switch.md

 ## Jumping over blocks with labels

-Loop labels is something special in javascript.
+Loop labels is something special in JavaScript.

 They are used to break/continue through several nested loops.